justinjaywang/journal/source/_posts/2014-10-17--week-three.md

 ---

 I'm continuing to learn and get work done.
-I accomplished my goal of finishing the prototype for Trove at the end of last week.
+I accomplished my goal of finishing the prototype for the project at the end of last week.

 Over the weekend, I read Google's [Material Design](http://www.google.com/design/spec/material-design/introduction.html) guidelines.
 It had some interesting stuff, and I always enjoy thinking holistically about digital interfaces.
 It keeps me inspired.
 I also went through some of my bookmarked Medium articles.